Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Example: production-ready flow with review queue

-A more robust flow could look like this:
+A robust production flow could look like this:

 7.1 Create review task